nelly071/hello-world/README.md

 # hello-world

 I am Nelson
-I like singing and i am the singer on the face of this earth
+I like singing and i am the best singer on the face of this earth And thank GOD i am a christian